adligo/acp.adligo.com/index.md

 ## Categories
 ##### 1.3.6.1.4.1.33097.7.0
 The puzzles will be broken down into a matrix of categories based on what they generally do (aka output).
-They will appear under this IANA number.
+They will appear under the above IANA number.

 ##### [Creation#1.3.6.1.4.1.33097.7.0.0](creation/AllCreationIds.md)